inspec/train-habitat/README.md

 ### CLI Mode options

 CLI options are more varied, and are entirely dependent on the underlying transport chosen to reach the CLI.
-For example, if there were a supported transport named 'radio' which took options 'channel' and 'band', specify them to train-habitat like this:
+For example, if there were a supported transport named 'radio' that took options 'channel' and 'band', specify them to train-habitat like this:

 ```ruby
 Train.create(:habitat, {cli_radio_band: 'VHF', cli_radio_channel: 23})